“I’m in bed the next day, she brings me cafe-au-lait, gives me a cigarette. My balls feel like concrete.”

 Did you know that reliable, lasting concrete requires mining?

-Did you know that a single wind-turbine — or “bat-and-condor Cuisinart,” as the Audubon Society calls them — requires 20 MILLION tons of concrete sunk deep into the earth to anchor it?
+Did you know that a single wind-turbine — or “bat-and-condor Cuisinart,” as the Audubon Society calls them — requires 30 thousand tons of concrete sunk deep into the earth to anchor it?

 Did you know that wind-energy proponents would have us, right now in America, cover an area the size of Germany every single year with wind-turbines, despite the fact that wind power is inefficient and intermittent and requires so much hard-core industrialized mining and fossil fuel?